Introduction

 This will create "books" database.

-Now we create table a table "books
+Now we create table a table "books_details" in database "books".

 MYSQL>CREATE TABLE `books_details` (